BGDragos/milestone-project-1/README.md

 ### <ins>Google map address of TaxisA2B</ins>

-  - This map shows the location of TaxisA2B, this map was taken from [Google-Map-Generator](https://google-map-generator.com/)
+  - This map shows the location of TaxisA2B,
+  - This map was taken from [Google-Map-Generator](https://google-map-generator.com/)
+  - This map was modified using CSS style.

   ![Map](https://github.com/BGDragos/milestone-project-1/blob/main/assets/images/googleTaxiMap.png?raw=true)

-  - This map was modified using CSS and in Home page is different view.

 ### <ins>Footer</ins>